Yancy-Chou/class19/README.md

 # class19
-This is a site of true silliness
+This is a site of true memories